 The dead and dying ambidextrous stragglers are, expectedly, avoided.

 All tantani attempt to touch the various other strains that their paths cross6.
 Despite this intrusion of personal space, even the vast majority of predatory strains do not harm or hunt a tantani.
 When able, they regard the wandering stranger with a distanced annoyance, if any reaction at all.

 A reclusive stranger, the tantani does not readily allow itself to be observed by a sensitive, and does not stop for one.
 The stranger is best encountered if confined to a large, but enclosed space.
 Given no way to continue its roam, the tantani grows quizzical, then patiently uneasy.

-The stranger does not ceased waiting for an exit path, but does not move if one does not present.
+The stranger does not cease waiting for an exit path, but does not move if one does not present.
 It will not approach the sensitive, but does not appear explicitly frightened.

 It grows active and seeks a more immediate escape only when attacked.
 Physical force is left as a last resort, and only when the tantani is cornered.
 In defending itself, the normally apprehensive stranger uses its many arms to pin down and immobilize the sensitive.
 Its hands alone have more than enough strength to break limbs, which the stranger will not hesitate to do in order to ensure its own safety.
 It sometimes inflicts up to three fractures to the same bone, should the sensitive present themselves as an overt threat7.